section-engineering-education/engineering-education/content/articles/multi-class-image-classifier-using-deep-autoviml/index.md

 - `image_height` - It specifies the image height.
 - `image_channels` - It specifies the number of image classes.

-After initializing the neural network, let us fit the neural network onto our dataset.
+After initializing the neural network, let's fit the neural network onto our dataset.

 ### Fitting the neural network
 Fitting the neural network allows the model to learn from the training images.
 This will enable the model to gain useful insight which it will use to make predictions.